hammerheim-game/hammerheim-rules/2-core-rules.md

 ##### Citadel models

 You will need enough miniatures of the appropriate race/type to represent the warriors in your warband.
 It is a good idea to work out your warband on paper first and then purchase the miniatures that you require.
 Almost all possible weapon variations can be added using the Mordheim equipment spurs.

-As you will see in the Warbands section, each warband fights in a particular way – some are expert bowmen while others are better in hand-to-hand combat.
+ s you will see in the Warbands section, each warband fights in a particular way – some are expert bowmen while others are better in hand-to-hand combat.
 When choosing which warband you want to lead you could choose one that reflects your preferred playing style, or you could read the background section and choose one that really captures your imagination.
 A good way of picking a warband is simply to pick the one with the models you like the best.

 ##### Playing surface

 You will also need something to play your battles on.
 Any firm, level surface is best, such as a tabletop or an area of floor – most kitchen tables will do.
 It’s a good idea to use an old sheet or blanket to protect the table from scratches.
 Some players make a special gaming board from chipboard or other similar material (divided into two or more pieces for ease of storage) which they can use on top of a table to extend the playing area.
 Whatever you use, you will find that a square area approximately 4 x 4' is about right for most battles.

 ##### Terrain